-The age of students at the Byram Lakes Elementary School and the adjacent Byram Township Intermediate School ranges from 3 years (pre-kindergarten) to less than 14 years (8th grade).
-The age for full and part-time staff is 18 years of age and older.
+The age of students at the Byram Lakes Elementary School and the adjacent Byram Township Intermediate School ranges from 3 years old (pre-kindergarten) to less than 14 years old (8th grade).
+The age for full and part-time staff is age 18 years and older.
 Table 4 shows the exposure parameters for both CTE and RME scenarios.
 The more conservative RME scenario was used to calculate exposure doses to account for people with above average water ingestion rates.
-A liter of water is about 33 ounces or about four 8-ounce glasses.
+A liter of water is about 33 ounces or about four eight-ounce glasses.